dogkisser/walltaker-engine/Readme.md

 ## Building

-**You don't need to do this.** [Click here](https://github.com/dogkisser/walltaker-engine/releases/latest) to download the latest release of Walltaker Engine.
+**You don't need to do this.** [Click here](https://github.com/dogkisser/walltaker-engine/wiki/How%E2%80%90To) for a how-to on running Walltaker Engine.

 Walltaker Engine only builds on Windows.